Board of Trustees

 Bill Keeton, Burlington

-Bill Keeton is a professor of Forest Ecology and Forestry at UVM’s Rubenstein School of Environment and Natural Resources.
-He serves as chair of the forestry program, directs the UVM Carbon Dynamics Lab, and is a Fellow at the Gund Institute for Ecological Economics.
+Bill Keeton is a Professor of Forest Ecology and Forestry at UVM’s Rubenstein School of Environment and Natural Resources.
+He directs the UVM Carbon Dynamics Lab, is a Fellow in the Gund Institute for Environment, and chairs the International Union of Forest Research Organization’s Working Group on Old-Growth Forests and Reserves.
 Bill’s research is focused on forest carbon dynamics and management, climate change impacts, ecologically-based forestry, forest-stream interactions, and forest biodiversity.
-He has published widely in his field.

 John Laggis, Hardwick